-Topic Open questions, conversation starters and key messages checklists Ways to fill specific gaps in learning Suggestions are included below for your convenience.
+Торіс Open questions, conversation starters and key messages checklists Ways to fill specific gaps in learning Suggestions are included below for your convenience.
 This list is not exhaustive, and you may have your own suggestions as to how a learner can fill gaps in their knowledge.
-Diversity and inclusion - Can you outline The Scouts' Equal The Scouts' Equal Opportunities The Scouts' policies Opportunities policy? policy Can you outline The Scouts' Religious policy?
-The Scouts' Religious policy policy: Essential Information (01) resources Fundamentals of Scouting (05) resources Diversity and inclusion - Can you name some of the things that Self-reflection the learner's own could influence your assumptions about Conversations with other Section thoughts other people?
-Leaders Things that could influence our assumptions include family and friends, the media, our own experiences and perceptions, stories or gossip that we have heard, education/work Can you explain the definitions of diversity and inclusion as relevant to The Scouts?
+Diversity and inclusion - The Scouts' policies Can you outline The Scouts' Equal Opportunities policy?
+Can you outline The Scouts' Religious policy?
+The Scouts' Equal Opportunities policy The Scouts' Religious policy Essential Information (01) resources Fundamentals of Scouting (05) resources Diversity and inclusion - the learner's own thoughts Can you name some of the things that could influence your assumptions about other people?
+Things that could influence our assumptions include family and friends, Self-reflection Conversations with other Section Leaders the media, our own experiences and perceptions, stories or gossip that we have heard, education/work Can you explain the definitions of diversity and inclusion as relevant to The Scouts?
 Definitions can be found in The Scouts' Diversity Dictionary.
-Conversations with their Line Manager Researching stories and issues in the media The Scouts' diversity dictionary Making Scouting accessible to all Can you outline some potential barriers to making Scouting accessible to all and give some suggestions or examples of how Scouting can be made accessible to everyone and adjustments that can be made?
-Suggestions could include ensuring that there is provision for both girls and boys to take part in Scouting locally, hardship funds to allow those from less privileged backgrounds to take part in Scouting, ensuring that meeting places are accessible for all young people.
-Can you outline where you can go to get help and support to achieve increasing diversity and inclusion in Scouting, reflective of the local area?
-Suggestions could include local ADCs (special needs), ACCs (special needs), the Specialist Advisers for Inclusion and Diversity, the Diversity and Inclusion Team at Gilwell Park, information available on the Member Resources area of scouts.org.uk.
-Self-reflection Conversations with other Section Leaders Conversations with their Line Manager Conversations with other colleagues locally with have experience in dealing with diversity and inclusion The Diversity and Inclusion Team at Gilwell Park The Member Resources area of scouts.org.uk Social, cultural and religious diversity Can you explain the benefits of having a diverse organisation?
-Suggestions could include it reflects society today, it enhances creativity and innovation, it ensures continued growth, it ensures Scouting is enjoyed by all; it results in a stronger and more caring society.
+Conversations with their Line Manager Researching stories and issues in the media The Scouts' diversity dictionary Making Scouting accessible to all Can you outline some potential barriers to making Scouting accessible to all and give some suggestions or examples of how Scouting can be made accessible to everyone and adjustments that can be made?Suggestions could include ensuring that there is provision for both girls and boys to take part in Scouting locally, hardship funds to allow those from less privileged backgrounds to take part in Scouting, ensuring that meeting places are accessible for all young people.Can you outline where you can go to get help and support to achieve increasing diversity and inclusion in Scouting, reflective of the local area?Suggestions could include local ADCs (special needs), ACCs (special needs), the Self-reflection Conversations with other Section Leaders Conversations with their Line Manager Conversations with other colleagues locally with have experience in dealing with diversity and inclusion The Diversity and Inclusion Team at Gilwell Park The Member Resources area of scouts.org.uk Social, cultural and religious diversity Can you explain the benefits of having a diverse organisation?Suggestions could include it reflects society today, it enhances creativity and innovation, it ensures continued growth, it ensures Scouting is enjoyed by all; it results in a stronger and more caring society.
 Self-reflection Conversations with other Section Leaders Conversations with their line manager

-• Course
+Course